diff-github/Disable-SLUI.EXE/README.md

 *NOTE*

-    Do not use this in a running Windows
-    Boot into CMD Console using USB/DVD Windows Setup Disk
+    Use this in a running Windows is not encouraged, does not always work Boot into CMD Console using USB/DVD Windows Setup Disk is preferred